-Chelation is often a termed applied to the removal of mercury and lead.
+Chelation is often a term applied to the removal of mercury and lead.

-Acute mercury toxicity requires immediate action and the process relies heavily upon chemical chelators.
+Acute mercury toxicity requires immediate action and the process can rely heavily upon chemical chelators.

-Acute mercury chelation is a very different process from chronic mercury dental ingestion chelation.
+Acute mercury chelation can be a very different process from chronic mercury dental ingestion chelation.

 Why is chronic mercury dental ingestion chelation different?

-The patient suffered from severe chronic dental ingestion which included the highest levels of elemental/inorganic mercury, palladium and nickel recorded, for a period of seven years.
+The patient suffered from severe chronic dental ingestion which included the highest levels of elemental/inorganic mercury, palladium and nickel recorded, for a period of seven years before diagnosis.

-Senior NHS clinicians were not taught the chelation difference between acute and chronic mercury toxicity, nor the difference between organic mercury chelation and elemental/inorganic mercury vapour ingestion, repeatably mis-diagnosing the life-threatening disease, and providing the patient with incorrect medical information, incorrect treatments and care plans, sometimes not providing any treatment plans, even alleging that the disease didn’t exist.
+Senior NHS clinicians were not taught the chelation difference between acute and chronic and between methyl mercury, organic mercury chelation and elemental/inorganic mercury vapour ingestion, repeatably misdiagnosing the life-threatening disease and providing the patient with incorrect medical information, incorrect treatments and care plans, sometimes not providing any treatment plans, even alleging that the disease didn’t exist.

-Their untrained ignorance can actually worsen the patient’s disease and cause a patient further complications because of the length of time inorganic mercury has been able to circulate not only in the organs and tissues but rest in the bones, and that is a key factor to the difference between best chelation methods.
+Their ignorance can actually worsen the patient’s disease and cause a patient further complications because of the length of time dental ingested inorganic mercury is able to circulate not only in the organs and tissues but rest in the bones, and that is a key factor in the difference between best chelation methods.